HaomingChen1998/Portfolio-Project/Learning Note/Python Quick Help/README.md

 pause
 ```

 # Prevent Computer from Going to Sleep
+It detects mouse movement every 5 seconds, if no movement is detected within 5 seconds, then it will press Num Key.
+If movement is detected within 5 seconds, then no action will be performed.
 ```
 1. Download stay_awake folder.
 2. Install all the required packages from requirements.txt with below code in powershell / VSCode terminal: